We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 Ranking of trial designs

 The hierarchy indicates the relative weight that can be attributed to a particular study design.
 Generally, the higher up a methodology is ranked, the more robust it is assumed to be.
-At one end lies the meta-analysis, synthesizing the results of a number of similar trials to produce a result of higher statistical power.
-At the other end of the spectrum lie observational studies, thought to provide the weakest level of evidence.
+At the top end lies the meta-analysis – synthesising the results of a number of similar trials to produce a result of higher statistical power.
+At the other end of the spectrum lie individual case reports, thought to provide the weakest level of evidence.

-Several possible methods for ranking study designs have been proposed, but one of the most widely accepted is listed below.2 Information about the individual study designs can be found elsewhere in these notes.
+Several possible methods for ranking study designs have been proposed, but one of the most widely accepted is listed below.2 Information about the individual study designs can be found elsewhere in Section 1A.

 - Systematic reviews and meta-analyses